mrwiora/how2_secure_iis10_on_server2016/README.md

-## Welcome to my Guide how to secure your IIS 10 on Windows Server 2016
+## how to secure your IIS 10 on Windows Server 2016

 these days I've tested my own IIS Servers with Qualys SSL Labs Test Suite and I've got a B-grade, which is not accaptable from a security perspective.
-By default TLS 1.0 / TLS 1.1 are enabled and even RC4 was still being possible to be handshaked...
+By default TLS 1.0 / TLS 1.1 are enabled and even RC4 was still possible to be handshaked...

 ###